DastardlyMut/dastardlymut.github.io/_pages/01_about.md

 permalink: /about/
 ---

 Hello, I'm Sean.
-I like to make things - whether it's music production, building applications, DIY work or construction.
-I do this because I love it.
+I like to make things.